Grab your copy

 What are your reasons for making the gift?

-First of all, you should explore why you are thinking of making the gift.
+First, you should explore why you are thinking of making the gift.
 This will help you to focus on the objectives you are trying to achieve with it.
 We find that some of the most common reasons for giving away assets include:

 - Knowing that your loved one will own the asset and enjoying the peace of mind this brings.